 Tax Tips for Bloggers

 Blogging is a relatively new profession, but it's covered by the same tax laws that apply to many other occupations.
-The main danger from a tax perspective is that, as a blogger, your taxes won't be automatically withheld from your earnings, as is typical with salaried employees.
+The main danger from a tax perspective is that, as a self-employed blogger, your taxes won't be automatically withheld from your earnings, as is typical with traditional employees.
 Additionally, you'll owe self-employment taxes that most employees don't pay.
 However, you may be able to take advantage of certain deductions to reduce your tax bill.

 The United States tax system operates on a "pay-as-you-go" basis.
 Since you don't have any taxes deducted from your blogging income, you must pay estimated taxes to the IRS every quarter.
 The due dates for estimated taxes are April 15, June 15, September 15 and January 15 (with some exceptions for holidays, etc.).
 If you don't pay your estimated taxes in a timely fashion, you may owe an additional tax penalty.
 If you didn't have any tax liability in the prior year, or if you don't expect to earn at least $1,000 in blogging income, you may be able to avoid paying estimated taxes.

 When saving for your estimated income taxes, don't forget to set aside additional money for self-employment tax.
 From the perspective of the IRS, working as a blogger means you run your own business.

 Even if you only work part-time as a blogger and full-time as a salaried employee somewhere else, the blogging part of your income qualifies as self-employment income.
 As a result, you must pay self-employment tax on that income, which is the combined Social Security and Medicare taxes paid by an employee and an employer.
 Since you run your own business, you must pay both the employee and the employer portions.
 Self-employment tax must be paid whether or not you owe any federal income tax.